A SHORT BIOGRAPHY OF JAMES WATT

 Then in 1776 James Watt married Ann MacGregor.
 They had 2 children.

 By 1780 the Industrial Revolution was beginning to transform life in Britain and Watt adapted his steam engine to provide a rotary motion so they could be used to power machines in the new factories.
 In 1781 he made the sun and planet gear to do this.
 In 1785 steam engines were used to power machines in cotton mills for the first time.
 Meanwhile in 1782 Watt invented another major improvement the double-acting steam engine.
 In 1788 Watt invented the fly ball governor to regulate the speed of steam engines and in 1790 he invented a pressure gauge.

 In 1785 James Watt was elected a fellow of the Royal Society.

 James Watt retired from business in 1800.
 Watt died on 25 August 1819 and he was buried in Birmingham.
-Finally in 1882 a unit of electrical power was named the watt in his honour.
+Finally in 1882, a unit of electrical power was named the watt in his honor.

 A Short Biography of Henry Cavendish

 A short biography of William Herschel